 Divorce is an extremely difficult process to undergo.
 Often the parties to a divorce experience feelings of anger, guilt, sadness and loneliness.
-Although these emotions are common and are to be expected, these emotions may lead a party to make mistakes that can have potentially long lasting effects on that party’s life, both financially and emotionally.
-Below are some common mistakes made by individuals going through the divorce process as well as tips to avoid these pitfalls.
+Although these emotions are common and are to be expected, these emotions may lead a party to make mistakes that can have potentially long lasting effects on that party's life, both financially and emotionally.
+Below are our top 15 common divorce mistakes made by individuals going through the divorce process as well as tips to avoid these pitfalls.

 Mistake #1: Acting out of anger, revenge or guilt.

 It is absolutely acceptable to experience these emotions along with a barrage of other emotions during your divorce process.
 However, it is not acceptable or advisable to take actions in your divorce based upon these emotions.
 Acting out of emotion instead of acting based upon rational reasoning may lead you to make decisions in your divorce that may negatively impact you later on.
 Seeking the aid of an attorney, therapist or family counselor may help you in ensuring that you make sound decisions regarding your divorce.